 Anaga Mountains – walking in the clouds

 Have you ever dreamt of being in a cloud forest?
-You know, like from the movies, when suddenly, a jungle is covered by mist and the hero watches every shadow between the trees?
-We always thought that you must travel to at least as far as South America to find this kind of a forest.
-How surprised we were to discover that our few-hour walk in the Anaga Mountains north of Tenerife will be such a walk in the clouds, disappearing and reappearing, with just a small gust of wind.
+You know, like from the movies, when suddenly, a jungle is covered by mist, and the hero watches every shadow between the trees?
+We always thought you must travel to at least as far as South America to find this kind of forest.
+How surprised we were to discover that our few-hour walk in the Anaga Mountains north of Tenerife would be such a walk in the clouds, disappearing and reappearing with just a small gust of wind.

-We planned the trip to Anaga Mountains for a while, researching the trails, the places we can visit.
+We planned the trip to Anaga Mountains for a while, researching the trails and the places we could visit.
 Winter is not the best time to walk up there without sound knowledge about paths that might be muddy and steep.
-Inspired by the pictures of Laurel Forest, which looks like the forest from Grimm’s Little Red Riding Hood, we found a walking path which would take us inside of such tale.
+Inspired by the pictures of Laurel Forest, which looks like the forest from Grimm’s Little Red Riding Hood, we found a walking path that would take us inside such a tale.

 The Anaga Area belongs to UNESCO as a World Network of Biosphere Reserve.
 The area was formed by a volcanic eruption 7-9 million years ago.
 What is special about this place is the Laurel Forest which evolved millions of years ago on the supercontinent of Gondwanan, and there are only a few places like this left in the world.
 Today, this location is home to various endemic animals and plants.

-The car roads are exceptional there as is the story.
-The real fun starts when you take the walking trails and climb those mountains.
-The Anaga Mountains reach 600m over the sea level in the highest places, so we thought that it’s not a huge challenge to walk for few hours, even when the weather conditions are not optimal.
+The car roads are exceptional there, as is the story.
+The fun starts when you take the walking trails and climb those mountains.
+The Anaga Mountains reach 600m over the sea level in the highest places, so we thought that it was not a huge challenge to walk for a few hours, even when the weather conditions are not optimal.
 We found some walking tours on an app and we were well-equipped with trekking shoes and rain jackets.

 We started in a place called Vega de la Mercedes, which, in the beginning, seemed to be like any European forest.
 However, the deeper the path led us into the mountains, the more fantastically shaped trees appeared in front of our eyes.
 The curved trunks and drooping branches made an impression of being millennia-old.
 At some point, we noticed we were surrounded by fog, right after hearing wind in the crowns of trees and being in sunlight.
 This wasn’t fog – we were walking in clouds!
 Nico was so fascinated by this natural revelation, that we spent almost an hour just shooting the photos of trails appearing and disappearing in clouds.